PadmaDhakappa/Machine-Learning-Projects/README.md

 9. Random Forest Classifier
 10. K-Fold
 11. K-Means Clustering
-12. Naive Bayes Algorithm on Titanic Dataset
+12. Gaussian Naive Bayes Algorithm on Titanic Dataset
+13. Multinomial Naive Bayes to check if email is Spam or not